UMAprotocol/UMIPs/UMIPs/umip-157.md

 Secondly, we need to determine the available amounts of incentives in case we need to cap the actual incentive fee.
 We already know this as the incentive pool size at the time of `e`.

 Third, we need to determine the total amount of rewards that would need to be paid to bring the starting running balance back to target.
-Let's name this reward figure we are trying to compute `maxRewards`. `maxRewards` is equal to the integral on the incentive curve between [`target`, and `runningBalance`].
+Let's name this reward figure we are trying to compute `maxRewards`. `maxRewards` is equal to the integral on the incentive curve between [`zero_upper/lower_running_balance`, and `runningBalance`].
 If this amount exceeds the `incentivePool` available, then we need to discount any rewards by  `(uncappedIncentiveFee - incentivePool) / uncappedIncentiveFee`, where `uncappedIncentiveFee` is the value we found in the first step of this section.
 This step ensures that the penalty pot is large enough to cover any potential future rewards.

 So, in summary we will compute the `appliedIncentiveFee` which will be taken out of (or added to!) the recipient's deposit or the refund amount.

 ```
 ## Running balance right before e creates an inflow or outflow from SpokePool
-startingRunningBalance = S
+openingRunningBalance = S

 maxRewards = 0
 uncappedIncentiveFee = 0